 - PHY/Serdes power down is enabled.
-EEPROM word 0x0F (Initialization Control 2), PHY power-down (bit 6) and SerDes power-down (bit 2) are set to 1. - Device Power down is enabled: EEPROM Word 0x1E (Device Revision ID), Device power down disable (bit 15) is set to '1'.
-Dev_starter EEPROM default is set to '1' - Voltage Regulators shut is disabled: EEPROM Word 0xA (Initialization Control Word 1), EE_VR_Power_Down (bit 7) is set to '0'.
-Dev_starter EEPROM default is set to '0'
+EEPROM word 0x0F (Initialization Control 2), PHY Power Down (bit 6) and SerDes Power Down (bit 2) are set to 1b - Device power down is enabled: EEPROM Word 0x1E, Device Power Down Enable (bit 15) is set to 1b.
+Dev_starter EEPROM default is set to 1b - Voltage regulators shut is disabled: EEPROM Word 0xA (Initialization Control Word 1), EE_VR_Power_Down (bit 7) is set to 0b.
+Dev_starter EEPROM default is set to 0b

-Then, if PERST# is still asserted by the system after the EEPROM auto read, which occurs with LAN_PWR_GOOD, the PCIe configurations loaded from EEPROM will not be loaded.
+Then, if PERST# is still asserted by the system after the EEPROM auto read, which occurs with LAN_PWR_GOOD, configurations that should be loaded from the EEPROM might not be loaded.